 He throws a good ball in a tight spiral that is accurate and very catchable despite having some heat on it.
-That, one would thing, played a major factor into him winning the job.
-His arm is much stronger than Mark Sanchez’s is, and he takes care of the football, which is — and has been — a major problem for Sanchez throughout his career.
+That, one would think, played a major factor into him winning the job.
+His arm is much stronger than Sanchez’s, and he takes care of the football, which is — and has been — a major problem for Sanchez throughout his career.

 Now, Siemian will be tasked with being a game-manager for the Broncos until rookie Paxton Lynch is ready to take the starting reigns for good.